 Lyon Has A Variety Of Optional Excursions

 In Lyon, you can sample the foodie delights right in the historic centers; that said, the Alps are within touching distance, and with it some beautiful Alpine towns.
-A must-see is Annecy, which headed the TravelAwaits Best of Travel Awards for Best International Small Towns.
+A must-see is Annecy which headed the TravelAwaits Best of Travel Awards for Best International Small Towns.
 There is also Vienne on the Rhone River, not to be confused with Vienna in Austria.
-Vienne was a major Roman city in the day and is studded with amazing ruins.
+Vienne was a major Roman city of the day and is studded with amazing ruins.

 Verdict